wireapp/wire-server/docs/src/developer/developer/api-versioning.md

    `ToSchema` instance,
  - In the same `Version` module update the `developmentVersions` value to list only the new version,
- - Should it be desired, update the `backendApiVersion` value in Stern, which is unit-tested by checking if it is listed as supported in the response to `GET /api-version`.
+ - Consider updating the `backendApiVersion` value in Stern, which is unit-tested by checking if it is listed as supported in the response to `GET /api-version`.